Syringe services

 Home > Syringe services

 The Grays Harbor County Public Health and Social Services Department no longer administers syringe exchange services as of March 30, 2021.
-Willapa Behavioral Health plans to continue those services after April 1, 2021.
+Willapa Behavioral Health began offering these services after April 1, 2021.

 Syringe services is a public health program for people who inject drugs.
 The program’s primary goal is to prevent the spread of infectious diseases and reduce infections among people who inject drugs.